-Chemotherapy may be used in any type of cancer, often in combination with other treatments such as surgery or radiotherapy.
+Chemotherapy, or systemic anti-cancer therapy (SACT), is used in the treatment of cancer.
+It is often used in combination with other therapies such as surgery and radiotherapy.

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
-These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.
+These are the tools used by the Regional Commissioning Teams to contract services.

 Service specifications are important in clearly defining the standards of care expected from organisations funded by NHS England to provide specialised care.
 The specifications have been developed by specialised clinicians, commissioners, expert patients and public health representatives to describe both core and developmental service standards.
 Core standards are those that all funded providers should be able to demonstrate, with developmental standards being those which may require further changes in practice over time to provide excellence in the field.

 The following service specifications fall within the scope of this CRG:

 A commissioning policy is a document that defines access to a service for a particular group of patients.
 A NICE Technology Appraisal Guideline on the same topic will replace, or be incorporated into, a commissioning policy as appropriate.
 These are important documents that are developed to ensure consistency in access to treatments nationwide.

 The following policies fall within the scope of this CRG:

 - Addition of rituximab to first-line standard chemotherapy for CD20 positive B-cell precursor acute lymphoblastic leukaemia (Adults)